 In November 1979 I joined the George Formby Society (GFS), and shortly afterwards in early 1980 I became a member of The Ukulele Society of Great Britain (USGB).
-Before he died in 1961, George Formby had been one of Britain’s premiere stars from the mid 1930’s onwards, and for three successive years at the height of his fame he earned more than the top three Hollywood film stars put together!
-He had made his name by singing amusing songs with a timeless appeal and had accompanied them with his own brilliant style of playing on the banjo uke.
+Before he died in 1961, George Formby had been one of Britain’s premiere stars from the mid 1930’s onwards, and for three successive years at the height of his fame he earned more than the top three Hollywood film stars put together, and in 1941 he was paid £500,000 to make six films for ‘Columbia’.
+He had made his name by singing amusing songs with a timeless appeal and had accompanied them with his own brilliant style of playing on the banjo uke, and he undertook an enormous amount of work boosting morale to troops and civilians at home and abroad throughout the Second World War.
 I was privileged to have been elected Secretary of the GFS from 1982 until 1987 and President from 1988 until 1992.
-The USGB is much smaller than the GFS, having fewer meetings, fewer members and a rather broader musical base, but thanks to both of these societies I have had the opportunity to meet some great musicians, to make many, many friends, play some fabulous instruments to and to develop my knowledge and love of the ukulele and the banjo uke.
+The USGB is much smaller than the GFS, having fewer meetings, fewer members and a rather broader musical base, but thanks to both of these societies I have had the opportunity to meet some great musicians, to make many friends, to play and own some fabulous instruments and to develop my knowledge and love of the ukulele and the banjo uke.